mcpcpc/mcpcpc.github.io/_posts/2021-01-20-9front-remote-cpu.md

 installation of 9front OS on a Linode virtual machine that you can access through a LISH pseudoterminal.
-In the following article, I will attempt to walk through the process of creating a cpu, auth and fs server, which will allow you to spawn a virtual desktop from any non-9front OS using drawterm[^1].
+In the following article, I will attempt to walk through the process of creating a cpu, auth and fs server, which will allow you to spawn a virtual desktop from any non-9front OS using drawterm.
+[1]

 For the purpose of this installation, I will assume that 9front was installed with the device drive name of `sd00`, sysname of `cirno` and the `hjfs` filesystem.